Flight Review: EVA Air Business Class Chicago (ORD) to Taipei (TPE)

 I booked our flights through Avianca LifeMiles, a quirky but worthwhile program of the South American airline Avianca.
 It has a strong award chart for international business class flights and low taxes on award tickets.
 I paid 78,000 miles and just $31.10 for each ticket.

-The easiest way to get LifeMiles is by transferring them directly from your Citi ThankYou balance, which you can bolster with cards like the Citi ThankYou Premier card.
 But LifeMiles also regularly sells miles at huge discounts, with bonuses of 130 percent or more.
 That makes it worth considering if you’re short on miles to finalize a dream redemption or just buying the miles outright for a discounted business class ticket – you could buy enough miles for these tickets for just $1,000 or so.

 Another great option to book EVA Air is Aeroplan, which charges 75,000 for a transpacific business class flight.
 You can get those miles by transferring them from your stash of American Express Membership Rewards points.
 United Airlines, meanwhile, charges 80,000 miles to book the same flight.
 Chase Ultimate Rewards points can transfer to your United account.

 EVA generally seems to release at least two business class award seats when its schedule opens 11 ½ months out.
 But once those seats are booked, you may have to wait until just a week ahead of departure to snag a seat, so it pays to be fast and vigilant.

 Our final routing would take us from ORD to TPE and onward to Jakarta (CGK).
 I’ll spare you the story on why we didn’t fly direct from TPE to Bali (DPS), our final destination.